 The waterfalls were named in 1864 by Samuel Baker an English explorer after Sir Roderick Murchison then president of the Royal Geographic Society.
-On estimate, over 300 cubic meters of water/second crushes through the narrow gorge with an equally excess volume spilling over a secondary rocky ledge 30m north of Murchison Falls to create the second another set of waterfalls.
+On estimate, over 300 cubic meters of water/second crushes through the narrow gorge with an equally excess volume spilling over a secondary rocky ledge 30m north of Murchison Falls to create the second set of waterfalls.

-These set of waterfalls were formed in 1962 following a heavy rainfall season that led to a record rise in water levels leading the Nile to burst its banks.
+The second set of waterfalls were formed in 1962 following a heavy rainfall season that led to a record rise in water levels leading the Nile to burst its banks.
 They were named Uhuru meaning freedom to coincide with Uganda’s independence the same year in 1962.

 Viewing The Murchison Falls from the Top of the Falls Point